yuqiao/KanbanView/README.md

 $ make run
 ```

-The **dynamic** version runs a web application at http://localhost:8088/kanban.html and updates the GUI via JavaScript automatically:
+The **dynamic** version runs a web application at http://localhost:8088/kanban.html and updates the GUI via JavaScript automatically using the **Web Service**:

 ```bash
 $ make run-server